rgiosa10/airflow_1_cr/README.md

 #### By [Ruben Giosa](https://www.linkedin.com/in/rubengiosa/)

-#### This repo showcases the creation of a simple DAG to work with Airflow, leveraging setup files to streamline setup process as well, basic commands to properly run Airflow leveraging Docker.
+#### This repo showcases the creation of a simple DAG working with Airflow.

 <br>